 What’s special about the tree is that its fall color is different from the winter color, as the bark looks more brilliant in the winter.
 Imagine seeing a smooth bark with stripes of red just in front of a pure white background.
 Awesome, right?

-If you’d love to grow this beauty, you need to make sure that the soil stays fertile so that it can grow beautiful flowers as well as maintain the beauty of its bark.
+If you’d love to grow this beauty, you need to make sure that the type of soil you have stays fertile so that it can grow beautiful flowers as well as maintain the beauty of its bark.
 Also, protect the tree from beetles and other pests, as their larvae eat the bark of the tree and make it lose its beauty.

 6. Tibetan Cherry